Antidepressants

 For some patients that experienced the sexual dysfunction brought on by SSRIs, this side-effect could also persist beyond stopping the drug.
 Recent antidepressants product monographs have been updated to reflect these potential risks.
 There are no clear effective management options and acknowledgement, and support are important aspects of care.

-Note also SSRIs are CYP2D6 inhibitors; dosages of medications (e.g. some beta blockers and calcium channel blockers) that are metabolized by this pathway could be too high after SSRIs are discontinued.
+Note also SSRIs are CYP2D6 inhibitors; dosages of medications (e.g. some beta blockers and calcium channel blockers) that are metabolized by this pathway could be too low after SSRIs are discontinued.